Brabant Potatoes Recipe

 • Cut each potato in half, then carefully peel each one.
 (They don't fall apart when I cut them in half first.)

-• Dice the potatoes into 1" square cubes.
+• Chop the potatoes into 2-inch cubes.

 • Heat about 5 inches of oil to 350 degrees F in a 10-inch cast iron skillet.

 • Fry the potatoes in batches for about 2 minutes on each side.
-They are already cooked, so be careful not to overfry them.
+They are already cooked, so be careful not to over fry them.

 • Cook over medium heat for a few minutes until the butter melts.